ghostdevv/website/src/pages/posts/build-a-cross-platform-app-with-tauri.md

 Tauri has a system called [commands](https://tauri.app/v1/guides/features/command/) which allow you to call Rust code from the frontend.
 You can write as many commands as you like and are a superpower when writing any Tauri app.
 There are also [built in commands](https://tauri.app/v1/api/js/modules/app) for common tasks, these are what we will be using today.

-For those of you curious about the shape of a Tauri command lets write a command that takes in a `name` parameter and returns `Hello <name>!`.
+For those of you curious about the shape of a Tauri command lets write an example command that takes in a `name` parameter and returns `Hello <name>!`.

 ```rs
 #[tauri::command] // This macro marks this as a command